openl2m/docker-dev/README.md

 * a working knowledge of the Python 3 and the Django framework
 * a working knowledge of various network management technologies (SNMP, vendor APIs, etc.)
 * a working docker host.
-* rights to create new containers.
+* rights to create new Docker containers.
-* working knowledge of using docker with compose.
+* working knowledge of using Docker with compose.

 ### How this works: